zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 ### *Integrations Used For B2B Processing*

 The processing of B2B messages happens through Integrations.
-B2B for Oracle Integration uses a two-integration design pattern for better modularity, described below.
+Oracle Integration B2B uses a two-integration design pattern for better modularity, described below.

 #### Inbound